MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/5-exercise-create-metrics-alerts.md

 1. That completes our look at metrics on their own.
 Close the device app for now, by closing the console window, as we build some alerts.

-## Create an alert using the metrics and Email action
+## Create an alert using the metrics and email action

 1. In the portal page for your IoT Hub, click **Alerts**.
 You should see the response: **All is good!
 You have no alerts**.